law-dwg/LSQR-CUDA/README.md

 The accuracy of these implementations is also measured via root mean squared error values, which are calculated against the results of the scipy-lsqr solver.
 RMSE values can be found in [RMSE.csv](results/RMSE.csv).

-The organization and analysis of the test data was done via the [plotting.py](python/plotting.py) python script, which is provided for reference.
+The organization and analysis of the test data is done via the [plotting.py](python/plotting.py) python script, which is provided for reference.

 <a id="Speedup"></a>